j3ffgr0v3r/CS260-Startup/README.md

 ## 🚀 React part 2: Reactivity deliverable

-For this deliverable I did the following.
-I checked the box `[x]` and added a description for things I completed.
+It's reactive now!
+Using React the calendars and friends list are actually responsive.

-- [ ] **All functionality implemented or mocked out** - I did not complete this part of the deliverable.
+- [x] **All functionality implemented or mocked out** - Everything do be working!
+I got a little lazy with making super detailed events... but you'll get the idea.
-- [ ] **Hooks** - I did not complete this part of the deliverable.
+- [x] **Hooks** - `useState` and `useEffect` for live events and friend list updates.
+Also used `context` for the toast to work.

 ## 🚀 Service deliverable